basiliscos/dot-files/articles/rotor-v0.20.md

 assertive.
-One of the possible ways of organizing your program, into that self-contained pieces, with own resources and lifetime, is to model them as [actos](https://en.wikipedia.org/wiki/Actor_model_theory), which communicate each other via messaging.
-Shape the individual actors into manageable hierarchies with supervisors, which provide fine-gained control of actors in low-level and in high-level.
+One of the possible ways of organizing your program, into that self-contained pieces, with own resources and lifetime, is to model them as [actos](https://en.wikipedia.org/wiki/Actor_model_theory), which communicate each other via **messaging**.
+Shape the individual actors into manageable hierarchies with **supervisors**, which provide fine-gained control of actors in low-level and in high-level.
 Make your program reliable.